dalmo1991/superflexPy/doc/popular_models.rst

 As can be seen in the figure, the original structure of HYMOD already meets the design constrains of SuperflexPy (it does not contains feedbacks between elements).
-Therefore HYMOD can be implemented in SuperflexPy in a more straightforward way than GR4J.
+Therefore the SuperflexPy implementation of HYMOD is more straightforward than for GR4J.

-The first element (upper zone) is a reservoir intended to represent streamflow generation processes and evaporation.
+The upper zone is a reservoir intended to represent streamflow generation processes and evaporation.
 It is controlled by the differential equation